wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 Q: Why is the child work item title the same as the parent work item?
 How do I specify the title?
 A: If the Task template does not define System.Title the extension copies the parent’s title.
 To set a custom title, add the System.Title field to the Task template with the desired text.

 ---

-## Examples & Tips

-- Control order: prefix names with numbers.
-- Use extractable fields in template body via {FieldName} references (e.g., {System.Title}) to copy values from parent into template fields.

----